jtgry/grayandco/content/thankyou.md

 intro: 'Thank you for your message!'

 ---
 Thank you so much for your message, and we can't wait to connect with you.
-We are currently most crafting websites, drinking coffee, and listening to spotify.
+We are currently crafting websites, drinking coffee, and listening to spotify.

 <iframe class="mt2" src="https://open.spotify.com/embed/playlist/0FDaCJ8ePaeAeVsKwYJbXh" width="100%" height="500px" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>